The Evolution of Payment Operations

 5) Payment Pages

-Razorpay Payment Pages offer an easy way to accept both domestic and international payments through a custom online store.
+Razorpay Payment Pages offer an easy way to accept both domestic and international payment gateway through a custom online store.
 You can create payment pages, collect instant payments, and send automated receipts.
 Whether accepting donations, selling products, or collecting fees, these pages streamline the process.

 Frequently asked questions